Importing a GEDCOM into Family Historian (ƒh) may be as simple as opening the GEDCOM file in Family Historian.

 The import process will create two log files found via Window > Log Files that report problems that must be corrected, and the most common cases are listed below.
 They will differ depending on whether the Online Family Tree or Family Tree Builder was used to create the GEDCOM file.

-They can be removed by using the Search and Replace Plugin.
-Choose LUAThe language in which Family Historian plugins are written.
-Pattern Mode with the Search box set to ^MH:.+ and on the Extra Filters tab only tick Permanent & Automated Record Number fields.
+They can be removed by using the Search and Replace plugin.
+Choose LUA Pattern Mode with the Search box set to ^MH:.+ and on the Extra Filters tab only tick Permanent & Automated Record Number fields.

 Import from Personal Ancestral File (PAF) / Relatively Yours